What is Communicative Disorders and Sciences?

 Our Strengths

-Our accredited programs provide the training and experiences needed for students to become clinicians and researchers in the field of Communication Sciences and Disorders.
+Our programs provide the training and experiences needed for students to become clinicians and researchers in the field of Communication Sciences and Disorders.
 Students receive training in a variety of speech, language, and hearing disorders that occur across the lifespan.

 • Our UB Audiology and Speech-Language Pathology Clinic provides services targeting early childhood through older adulthood in speech, language, hearing, vestibular, voice, and swallowing disorders.
 Learn more about the variety of specialty clinics and programs we offer.

-Our programs are accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology
+Our programs are accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology.

 CAA accreditation.